Also available in: French

-You’ve heard of trail running but aren’t sure whether this type of running is made for you?
+You’ve heard of trail running but aren’t sure whether this activity is for you?
 We’ve demystified this trend with Roxane Duby, passionate trail runner and founder of the Charlevoix Running Club.

 What is trail running?

-“Running in nature, mainly” answers Roxane.
-“It’s as simple as that”
+“Running in nature, in a nutshell” answers Roxane.
+“It’s as simple as that!”